 One of Drug Policy Alliance’s greatest victories to date is passing comprehensive bail reform legislation (S946/A1910).
-This legislation takes effect in 2017 and will vastly improve New Jersey’s bail system by (1) declaring non-monetary pretrial release the default option for the majority of defendants; (2) establishing a pretrial services agency in each county to supervise low-risk individuals who are released pending trial; (3) mandating the use of a validated risk assessment tool when evaluating individuals for release; and (4) permitting the absolute detention of truly dangerous individuals; and (5) guaranteeing timelines for a speedy trial.
+This legislation takes effect in 2017 and will vastly improve New Jersey’s broken bail system by (1) declaring non-monetary pretrial release the default option for the majority of defendants; (2) establishing a pretrial services agency in each county to supervise low-risk individuals who are released pending trial; (3) mandating the use of a validated risk assessment tool when evaluating individuals for release; (4) permitting the absolute detention of truly dangerous individuals; and (5) guaranteeing timelines for a speedy trial.

 In April 2013, an organization called Luminosity, in partnership with the Drug Policy Alliance, released a report finding that the vast majority of people incarcerated in New Jersey county jails are awaiting trial—in other words, they have not been found guilty or convicted of a crime—and remain in jail for an average of ten months, thanks to administrative backlogs and our generally overburdened court system.
 Many of these people could and should be safely released pending trial but their inability to afford bail makes this impossible.